[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 The exposure bias

-Sequential models are Maximum Likelihood Estimation (MLE) based, and have a training objective expressed as $\mathrm{max}\: \mathbb{E}_{\mathbf{x} \sim p_d(\mathbf{x})} [log \left( g_\theta (\mathbf{x}) \right)]$.
+Sequential models are trained on Maximum Likelihood Estimation (MLE), and have a training objective expressed as $\mathrm{max}\: \mathbb{E}_{\mathbf{x} \sim p_d(\mathbf{x})} [log \left( g_\theta (\mathbf{x}) \right)]$.
 Yet, during inference they are used autoregressively to generate content, as $g_{\theta} \left( \mathbf{x} \right) = \prod_{t=1}^{T} g_{\theta} \left( x_t \lvert \mathbf{x}_{<t} \right)$.
 As the inference step $t$ progresses, the model is increasingly likely to predict incoherent or repetitive tokens which can deviate from the original context.
 This text degeneration issue is commonly called exposure bias.

 Autoregressive decoding methods